COURSE CERTIFICATE REQUIREMENTS

 There is no upper or lower limit of how much you can study; however, there are limits to how many hours can be accredited towards a course certificate on our Norwegian courses.

 You can get up to 12 hours of weekly accredited time.
-For each of these 12 hours, a minimum of 2 hours must be spent in live, instructor-led training (online), and the rest of the 10 hours can be spent on self-study material work.
+For each of these 12 hours, a minimum of two (2) hours must be spent in live, instructor-led training (in classroom or online classes), and the rest of the 10 hours can be spent on self-study material work.

-You can attend extra live classes later if you have not attended them for some time.
-If you have 4 hours during one week, and 20 hours during the next week, and your total study time is 2 weeks so far, the average of your study time will still be counted as the average, so as 12 hours per week.
+You can attend extra live classes later if you have not attended classes for some time.
+If you have earned four (4) hours during one week, and 20 hours during the next week, and your total study time is 2 weeks so far, then the average of your study time will still be counted as the average, which equals an average of 12 hours per week.